Home | Cooking Knowledge | How to Debone a Chicken Thigh

 trimming excess skin off

-Chicken thighs can come with a lot of excess skin from when they were cut up from a whole chicken.
+Chicken thighs often have extra skin left on them from when they were cut off of a whole chicken.

 flipping so the skin side is down